About this Sacred Place

 The Northeast Interfaith Peace Garden was planted on the grounds of St. Anthony of Padua Church in 2000.
 Since that time, the Garden has become a place of peace and healing for all who come to visit this sacred space.
-Over the years, the Garden has continued to grow, so that as you stroll through today, you’ll find flowering trees and shrubs that change with the seasons … a steppingstone footpath that winds its way through a perennial garden of lavender, yarrow, heather and other aromatic herbs and flowers … a lighted fountain and pool that provide the relaxing sound of bubbling water … teak benches that sit in light and shadow … journals where you can record your reflections, and read the inspirational thoughts of others who have come to the Garden.
-You’ll see and hear songbirds, bees, butterflies, rabbits, squirrels, hummingbirds.
-You may even be in the Garden with others like yourself who come to spend some time in this remarkable little space.
+Over the years, the Garden has continued to grow, so that as you stroll through today, you’ll find flowering trees and shrubs that change with the seasons, a stepping stone footpath, a lighted fountain and pool that provide the relaxing sound of bubbling water, teak benches that sit in light and shadow, and journals where you can record your reflections, and read the inspirational thoughts of others who have come to the Garden.

-The Northeast Interfaith Peace Garden is open to all, with plenty of parking, and easy access by public transportation on the #44 MTA bus line.
-It’s located in the community of Gardenville in northeast Baltimore.
-The Garden welcomes people of all races and creeds to come and spend some quiet time in its atmosphere of peace and serenity.
+The Northeast Interfaith Peace Garden is open to all, located in the community of Gardenville in northeast Baltimore.
+The Garden welcomes all to come and spend some quiet time in its atmosphere of peace and serenity.

 Brochures are always available that explain how to walk the labyrinth.
 And if you wish, a journal is also available where you can record the thoughts and feelings you experience in this Garden of peace and healing.